MicrosoftDocs/PowerShell-Docs/dsc/configurations/add-parameters-to-a-configuration.md

         $ComputerName="localhost",
     )

-    # It is best practice to implicitly import any required resources or modules.
+    # It is best practice to explicitly import any required resources or modules.
     Import-DSCResource -Module PSDesiredStateConfiguration

     Node localhost